Flink offers different levels of abstraction to develop streaming/batch applications.

 The state of stateful operations is maintained in what can be thought of as an embedded key/value store.
 The state is partitioned and distributed strictly together with the streams that are read by the stateful operators.
 Hence, access to the key/value state is only possible on keyed streams, after a keyBy() function, and is restricted to the values associated with the current event’s key.
 Aligning the keys of streams and state makes sure that all state updates are local operations, guaranteeing consistency without transaction overhead.
 This alignment also allows Flink to redistribute the state and adjust the stream partitioning transparently.

-For more information, see the documentation on working with state.
+For more information, see the documentation on state.

 Flink implements fault tolerance using a combination of stream replay and checkpointing.
 A checkpoint is related to a specific point in each of the input streams along with the corresponding state for each of the operators.
 A streaming dataflow can be resumed from a checkpoint while maintaining consistency (exactly-once processing semantics) by restoring the state of the operators and replaying the events from the point of the checkpoint.